New Hampshire’s Choices For Independence Waiver: Qualifications and Services

 This New Hampshire Medicaid program is designed to help adults with chronic illnesses and the elderly.
 It does so by providing services and support for individuals that are clinically eligible for nursing home placement, but choose to remain living in the community or at home.
 The definition of "community" under this waiver is broad and includes many types of non-nursing home care such as Assisted Living, Residential Care Homes, Adult Foster Care and other types of Supportive Housing.

-Services and support are provided to individuals at these places of residence provided the costs of services do not exceed a certain percentage of what the costs would be if they were provided in a nursing home.
+Services and support are provided to individuals at these places of residence provided the costs of services do not exceed a certain percentage of what the costs would otherwise be if they were provided in a nursing home.
 A complete list of possible services is located further down this page.
 Most popular among them is personal care and support for home modifications to increase the participant's independence.

 Choices For Independence offers participants a degree of consumer direction or self-direction in which they are able to choose some of their care service providers.
-This applies largely to the unskilled or custodial care services.
+This applies largely to unskilled or custodial care services.

-Assets - single applicants must have less than $2,500 in countable resources.
+- Assets - single applicants must have less than $2,500 in countable resources.
 These can exclude the house and car provided they are in use by the owner.
-Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $117,240.
+Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $119,220.

 Under Choices for Independence, a large number of supports, services and assistance are available.
 The purchase of some of the following goods and services can be self-directed.

 - Adult Family Care

 - Chore Services

 - Environmental Accessibility for Homes and Vehicles

 - Medical Day Services